wyemicha/Exercise-01d-Export-from-Twine/README.md

 # Exercise-01d-Export-from-Twine
 Exercise for MSCH-C220, 1 February 2021

+A video demonstration of this exercise is available here: [https://youtu.be/m6JNiP9EiDQ](https://youtu.be/m6JNiP9EiDQ)/

 This exercise will set up Twine to be able to export a version of an interactive fiction game that could be used in a Python game engine.

 Begin by Forking this repository.
 Check that it has been forked successfully; the repository should now read [your username]/Exercise-01d-Export-from-Twine